 Have you heard about the Teal Pumpkin Project®?
-Begun in the United States and supported here by Allergy Québec under the name Ma Citrouille Turquoise, this movement encourages neighbours to place a teal-coloured pumpkin in front of their home to show they’re offering kids allergy-free treats on Halloween.
+Begun in the United States and supported here by Allergy Québec under the name Ma Citrouille Turquoise, this movement encourages neighbours to place a teal-coloured pumpkin in front of their home to show they’re offering kids non-food treats on Halloween.

 Good to know!

 In partnership with Allergies Québec, Uniprix is now offering a selection of safe products—food and other treats—for kids with allergies.
 Uniprix is the first and only banner to officially participate in this health initiative.

 Food allergies are an exaggerated immune reaction to the ingestion of an allergen (peanuts, nuts, eggs, milk, soy, wheat, seafood, etc.).
 This health concern is anything but trivial.
 On the contrary!
 It can result in anaphylactic shock and, if it a reaction goes unchecked, it can even cause death.

 - More than 300,000 Quebecers suffer from food allergies.

 - More than 40,000 elementary school students have food allergies.

 - Three children in 100, ages 10 and older, have one or more food allergies.